 Every group has its own ways of working and social expectations.

-Recognising Aboriginal peoples and Torres Strait Islander peoples as traditional custodians of the land is an important part of showing respect for the First Peoples of Australia.
+Recognising Aboriginal peoples and Torres Strait Islander peoples as Traditional Owners and Custodians of the land is an important part of showing respect for the First Peoples of Australia.

 Practices such as Welcome to Country and Acknowledgment of Country enable the wider community to share in Aboriginal culture and Torres Strait Islander culture, and lead to better community relationships and understanding.